Brain Injury Lawyers in Omaha, NE

 Suffering from a TBI?
 Get the Compensation You Deserve!

-At Burnett Wilson Law, we provide attentive representation to clients who have suffered head and brain injuries.
+At Burnett Wilson Law, our team of experienced trial lawyers provide attentive representation to clients who have suffered head and brain injuries throughout Nebraska.
 We understand that a serious head or brain injury could have long-term effects, preventing you from maintaining gainful employment and from doing the things you once enjoyed.
 If you have suffered a head or brain injury, you may be able to receive compensation for medical expenses, pain and suffering, emotional distress, lost wages, and other damages.

 Long-term symptoms of a traumatic brain injury include: